We use cookies to improve your experience

 Understanding and managing the critical path in new product development is key for project managers.
 It ensures the timely market launch of a product that meets quality expectations and resonates with the target audience, by focusing on sequentially dependent tasks while simultaneously advancing parallel activities.

-Step 1: Compile Project Activities
+Step 1: Compile project activities

 Start by making a list of all the tasks you need to complete for your project.
 Imagine you're building a software application.
 Tasks might include defining what the software should do, creating drawings of how it will look, writing the code, and testing it.
 Assign a time estimate to each task.